How to Recruit Millennials - 7 Strategies that Work | Thomas.co

 Develop your employer brand

-Millennials are tech savvy and have grown up with both the analogue world and the transformation into digital.
+Millennials are tech savvy and have grown up with both the analog world and the transformation into digital.
 In fact they were the first generation exposed to social media and have seen, and have been impacted by its influence - especially when it comes to learning more about people and brands.

 Developing your employer brand is essential.
 Employer branding describes an employer's reputation as a place to work and their employee value proposition.

-You want to be able to attract the best talent and one of the ways of doing this is by showing potential employees what the values and the culture of the organisation are and how staff appear to feel about working there.
+You want to be able to attract the best talent and one of the ways of doing this is by showing potential employees what the values and the culture of the organization are and how staff appear to feel about working there.

-Use your website to provide information that appeals to millennials and build a careers page that really highlights the benefits of working for your organisation as well as being a showcase for the best place to work.
+Use your website to provide information that appeals to millennials and build a careers page that really highlights the benefits of working for your organization as well as being a showcase for the best place to work.

-Prioritise the company culture
+Prioritize the company culture

-Emphasising the company culture and making it a priority is only going to strengthen your position when attracting millennials into your company.
+Emphasizing the company culture and making it a priority is only going to strengthen your position when attracting millennials into your company.

 It fits into the scope of what an employer brand is - and how it should always be clearly communicated throughout your literature.